eunos-1128/openstructure/modules/doc/actions.rst

   null and a key "reason" is added giving an educated guess why this happened.

-  CSV output is a table of comma-separated values, with one line for each reference ligand.
+  CSV output is a table of comma-separated values, with one line for each reference ligand (or one model ligand if the --by-model-ligand-output flag was set).

   The following column is always available:

-   * reference_ligand: If reference ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
+   * reference_ligand/model_ligand: If reference ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
 Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
+If the --by-model-ligand-output flag was set, this will be model ligand instead, following the same rules.

   If lDDT-PLI was enabled with --lddt-pli, the following columns are added:

-   * "lddt_pli", "lddt_pli_coverage" and "lddt_pli_model_ligand" are the
+   * "lddt_pli", "lddt_pli_coverage" and "lddt_pli_(model|reference)_ligand"
-     lDDT-PLI score result, the corresponding coverage and assigned model ligand, if an assignment was found, respectively, empty otherwise.
+     are the lDDT-PLI score result, the corresponding coverage and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
    * "lddt_pli_unassigned" is empty if an assignment was found, otherwise it lists the short reason this reference ligand was unassigned.